Table Of Contents

 What Is Cloud Cost Optimization?

-Cloud cost optimization is a combination of strategies, techniques, best practices, and tools that not only help reduce cloud costs but also maximize the business value of using the cloud.
+Cloud cost optimization is a combination of strategies, techniques, best practices, and tools that help reduce cloud costs and maximize the business value of using the cloud.

 It involves enhancing cloud cost efficiency by identifying and reducing mismanaged or excess resources, taking advantage of discounts to reserve higher capacity, and rightsizing computing resources to specific applications and workloads in your cloud environment.